SHTOOLS/SHTOOLS/README.md

 [![Twitter](https://img.shields.io/twitter/follow/pyshtools.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=pyshtools)

-SHTOOLS/pyshtools is a Fortran-95/Python library that can be used to perform spherical harmonic transforms, multitaper spectral analyses, expansions of functions into Slepian bases, and standard operations on global gravitational and magnetic field data.
+SHTOOLS/pyshtools is a Fortran-95/Python library that can be used to perform spherical harmonic transforms, multitaper spectral analyses, expansions of functions into Slepian basis, and standard operations on global gravitational and magnetic field data.

 ### FEATURES ###